ruby-numo/numo-linalg/README.md

 * Masahiro TANAKA
 * Makoto KISHIMOTO
-* This work is partially supported by 2016 Ruby Association Grant.
+* This work is partly supported by 2016 Ruby Association Grant.

 ## ToDo